davidbhayes/lhp-blog-test/README.md

 npm run dev
 ```

-Alternatively (and extra useful if you want to use the PHP development serve instead of Valet or similar) use the
+Alternatively (and extra useful if you want to use the PHP development server instead of Valet or similar) use the command:

 ```bash
 composer run dev